UMaine-Farmington students block road to protest town’s fossil-fuel emissions

 “If you want to do something extreme, before you can do that, you have to do a lot of education … and get a lot of people in,” Vander said.

-Anights briefly joined the conversation between Vander and Holcomb.
-She suggested that this kind of protest might not have been the correct format right out of the gate.
-The group should have marched (rather than remaining stationary) or built a bigger base before this action, Anights said.
+Anights, another protester, briefly joined the conversation between Vander and Holcomb.
+She suggested that this kind of protest might not have been the group’s correct format right out of the gate.
+They should have marched (rather than remaining stationary) or built a bigger base before this action, Anights said.

 He did not expect the escalation — neither the road blockage nor the police intervention — and thought the group would be “standing on the sidewalk or marching around.”